ed-kung/CSUN-Econ-310/index.md

 ### Grading

-- **Attendance (5%)**

-	Everyone starts with full credit.
-Attendance will only be checked if the classroom looks half empty.
-Those not present when attendance is checked will lose 1 attendance point (out of 5 total).

 - **Participation (15%)**

     You are expected to participate in class.
 You earn participation credit for answering questions, asking questions about the lecture, or offering thoughts and opinions when asked.